ankitskr/PCG-MPI-solver/README.md

 # PCG-MPI-solver

 ## Project Description
 This project develops an MPI-based parallel Preconditioned Conjugate Gradient (PCG) solver.
-The solver has been tested on the Gadi supercomputer using approximately 12,000 cores for solving linear elastostatic problems with over 1 billion unknowns (dofs).
+The solver has been tested on the Gadi supercomputer using approximately 12,000 cores for solving sparse linear systems with over 1 billion unknowns (dofs).

 The PCG is an algorithm for the numerical solution of systems of linear equations (**Ax=b**) with positive-semidefinite system matrix (**A**).
 The method can also be used to solve unconstrained optimization problems such as energy minimization.

-The Message Passing Interface (MPI) is a standardized and portable message-passing system, designed for developing efficient parallel codes on distributed computing architectures.
+The Message Passing Interface (MPI) is a standardized and portable message-passing system that enables the development of efficient parallel codes on distributed computing architectures.

+In this project, the PCG-MPI solver has been applied to solve a fundamental problem in computational solid mechanics - Linear Elastostatics - showcasing its robust capabilities in practical applications.

 ## Installation